Health & Fitness Calculators

 Questions and Answers

-Does the BMI tool account for muscle mass?
+Does the BMI tool account for muscle mass in athletes?

-How is Body Fat estimated without specialized equipment?
+How is Body Fat estimated without specialized clinical equipment?

-We utilize the US Navy Circumference Method, which estimates body fat percentage by analyzing the relationship between height and specific body measurements (neck, waist, and hips for women).
-It provides a reliable margin of error ($\pm 3\%$) for non-clinical fitness tracking.
+We utilize the US Navy Circumference Method, which estimates body fat percentage by analyzing the relationship between height and specific measurements (neck and waist for men; neck, waist, and hips for women).
+This method provides a reliable margin of error (± 3%), making it an excellent non-invasive benchmark for tracking fitness progress at home.

-How is the Pregnancy Due Date (EDD) determined?
+How is the Pregnancy Due Date (EDD) determined in clinical settings?

-Are your Health Calculators a substitute for medical advice?
+Are your Health Calculators a substitute for a medical diagnosis?

-No. While our tools use clinically verified formulas, they are for informational purposes only.
-Results should be treated as estimates and discussed with a qualified healthcare provider for official diagnosis or treatment planning.
+No. While our tools implement peer-reviewed formulas used by the WHO and NIH, they are intended for informational and educational purposes only.
+Results should be treated as high-quality estimates.
+Always consult with a qualified healthcare provider for official diagnosis, clinical assessments, or before starting a significant new diet or exercise regimen.